 Sea salt- topping these is completely optional but we highly recommend it.
-It gives a pinch of saltiness and balances the sweetness perfectly. you don't have to put a lot.
+It gives a pinch of saltiness and balances the sweetness perfectly. you don't have to put in a lot.

-Step 5: Remove the cupcake tins from the freezer and add 1 teaspoon of the peanut butter filling on top of the chocolate.
+Remove the cupcake tins from the freezer and add 1 teaspoon of the peanut butter filling on top of the chocolate.

-Step 6: Melt more chocolate and top each peanut butter cup with melted chocolate until it covers the peanut butter filling.
+Melt more chocolate and top each peanut butter cup with melted chocolate until it covers the peanut butter filling.

-Step 7: Place the tins in the freezer to firm up for about 10 more minutes, remove from the pan, and top with sea salt.
+Place the tins in the freezer to firm up for about 10 more minutes, remove from the pan, and top with sea salt.
 Enjoy!